Filter by Suburb

 Akoya

 There are buffets and there are buffets and this my friends is the latter.
 A boujee buffet if you like (yes, we like!), Akoya is located inside The Langham Gold Coast, our go-to for luxury stays and plays.
 Serving up beautiful coastline views and some of Australia’s finest meat, fish, and poultry, this is a buffet connoisseur’s dream.
-Offering a buffet feast every Friday and Saturday night from 5.30pm to 10pm, or their signature breakfast buffet daily from 6.30am, it’s a must for any local or visitor.
+Offering a buffet feast every Saturday night from 5.30pm to 10pm, or their signature breakfast buffet daily from 6.30am, it’s a must for any local or visitor.
 The only thing more delicious and high rent than the fare is the strikingly contemporary interiors, and bespoke open kitchen.
 Swoon!

 Where: The Langham Gold Coast, 38 Old Burleigh Road, Surfers Paradise